Walk a Mile in Her (Beautiful) Shoes

 If you’ve ever slipped on a pair of high-end European shoes and experienced the feel of buttery soft leather gently cradling your heels and toes, you understand the allure of the opulence.

 For years, Phoenix’s Evelyn Schickling was one of those women.
 She dreamed of Manolo’s but had to relegate her shoe closet to less attractive, more orthopedic-friendly footwear.
-She spent years trying to retrofit pumps and heels with inserts and insoles, only to end up with the same sore feet at the end of the day that women across the globe experience daily.
+She spent years trying to retrofit pumps and heels with inserts and insoles in hopes that avoiding foot pain would be possible, only to end up with the same sore feet at the end of the day that women across the globe experience daily.

 Enough was enough, Schickling decided, and then took matters into her own … feet.
 She stepped away from her career in finance and enrolled in the acclaimed Ars Sutoria shoe design school in Milan, Italy, where she learned the intricate art and science of cordwaining-the old-timey word for shoemaking.